The Naim Atom Review. This HiFi All in One challenged my Belief system.

 Remember, all you need is the atom, an internet connection (wired or WiFi), speaker cables and speakers.
 You set it up with the very easy to use Naim app.
 It can be used as a Roon endpoint or to stream Spotify, Qobuz or Tidal direct from the Naim App or their native apps.
 You can add a server.
 I was up and running in 5 minutes out of the box and streaming Tidal and Spotify to my speakers.
 It has digital inputs, analog inputs and is ready to rock and roll soon as you power it up and do the short setup.
 Mine needed a firmware update but it did it all automatically, and took just minutes.

 This Naim is high quality in every way.
-From the toroidal transformer inside, to the way the volume dial feels (I could see this on a $20k piece but somehow never do) when you turn it to even the remote which is more useful than most.
+From the toroidal transformer inside, to the way the volume dial feels when you turn it to even the remote which is more useful than most.
 It has analog inputs so if you have a turntable with a phono stage you can attach and listen.
 I hooked up my Michel Tecnodeck and it sounded wonderful.
 Rich, big, and again, with soul and emotion and that was with a cheap $150 phono stage.
 I mean, it was very very very good.
-The bass performance is unreal, and the Atom added some meat to the bones on the Klipsch all while keeping it clean and clear without bloat.
+The bass performance is superb and superbly tight, and the Atom added slight meat to the bones on the Klipsch all while keeping it clean and clear without bloat (though tubes will be warmer and fuller).
 Makes it bigger, fuller and with more 3 dimensionality yet it doesn’t have a mid bass hump nor does it sound dark or muddied.
-It’s the opposite as it sounds clean, detailed, smooth, big, and has some serous rhythm going on.
+It’s the opposite as it sounds clean, detailed, smooth, big, and has some serous rhythm going on with a little excitement in the top.
 Many call it PRAT and I will just say yes, it does that very well.

 After just a few days with the Atom I struggle to understand how this is ONLY $3300.
 Yes, $3300 is a lot of money but not for what you are getting here.
 Some spend this much and more on just a DAC alone, yet here we get a killer class A/B amp, a streamer, a Burr Brown DAC, high quality build and a quality remote as well as ease of use.
 It doesn’t sound like something “less than” an audiophile product as it is truly a high end piece.